jackexu/useful-tips/README.md

-# useful-tips
+# Solution for strange-bug in Data Science Coding

-For Mac user with latest macOS Majave - 10.14 version
+For Mac user with latest macOS Majave - 10.14 or higher version

 # **Python**